 Saffron - these threadlike stigmas add a beautiful yellow hue to dishes such as Indian curry recipes, Spanish paella and plenty of rice/risotto dishes.
 The flavor honestly cannot be described, but one knows it when it hits their tongue.

 Saffron is one of the most expensive spices available and for good reason.
 Apparently, one crocus flower yields only three strands, they bloom one week out of the year and are harvested by hand.
-You just need a pinch in this recipe, but if you don’t want the hefty price tag that comes with it, turmeric can be a decent substitute.
-Here’s the substitute: 1/4 tsp turmeric and 1/2 tsp paprika.
+You just need a pinch in this recipe, but if you don't want the hefty price tag that comes with it, turmeric can be a decent substitute.
+Here's the substitute: ¼ teaspoon turmeric and ½ teaspoon paprika.

 How to Cook Acidic Recipes Safely in a Cast Iron Skillet

 Make sure that your cast iron skillet is well seasoned especially when you are cooking acidic dishes.
 Also, limit this particular recipe to a 10-15 minute simmer time, a 15 minute cook time in the oven. and don't let it sit too long in the pan before you dish it up.

 Any leftovers or sauce that is made ahead of time, should be removed from the cast iron skillet, transferred to an airtight container and stored in the fridge until ready to reheat.
 Immediately wash out your cast iron skillet with warm water and use paper towels to dry.
 In this way, it will not damage the seasoning on it.

 Cracking the Eggs and Nestling Them in the Sauce

 Somehow I missed photos of the cracked eggs nestled in the tomato sauce before it went in the oven.
 But it's pretty dang simple to accomplish.
 I used a wooden spoon and made a well in the sauce for however many eggs I wanted to cook.
 For this dish, I used four eggs, but in the recipe card below, I use eight eggs which total four servings.